-The council is committed to supporting independent living.
+- 93. The council is committed to supporting independent living.
 To achieve this, as far as possible we want to see housing that is suitable for everyone regardless of their personal circumstances.
-This includes level access, homes that are adaptable to incorporate changes when they are needed and have suitable bathrooms and kitchens.
+This includes level access, homes that are adaptable to incorporate changes when they are needed and have suitable bathrooms and kitchens. - 94.
 Almost 80 per cent of people become disabled during their working lives and more than half of all disabled people in the UK are working age adults21.
+We recognise the need for more wheelchair adapted properties for working age as well as older people.
 There is a huge cost saving to designing in accessibility.
 On average, adapting a typical home costs up to five times more than making one adaptable at the design stage.
 Housing built to the lowest accessibility standard is more likely to require costly, major adaptations in the future.
 The baseline standards have few requirements to prepare houses to be adapted later in life.
 For instance, there are no requirements in M4(1) to put in a stair frame that is wide enough to allow for the future installation of a stair lift.
-Nor is there a requirement that the ground floor bathroom have walls that are strong enough to support grab rails or other adaptations where appropriate.
+Nor is there a requirement that the ground floor bathroom have walls that are strong enough to support grab rails or other adaptations where appropriate. - 95.
 The council works to achieve accessible and wheelchair standard properties in new developments however there are instances where properties intended for disabled people are let to other households because of timing issues with bringing the right properties and people together.
 To guard against this happening, we will in future seek to retain adapted properties for use as temporary accommodation until such time as a disabled person or household is able to occupy the property.
 We will also seek to keep more comprehensive information regarding both the need for and the supply of adapted properties and will seek to retain some adaptations, such as wet rooms and stairlifts regardless of the needs of the current occupier.
 A working group will be set up to consider how to better meet the housing needs of disabled people.